 It ran great!
 Smooth and vibration free, it tracked well on the highway, and was generally a real pleasure to drive.
 (It was dark and I couldn't see the trashed interior!)
 It made it home without incident.
 Our theory is that the mostly-occluded breather pipe was causing the oil to separate in the pipe itself, and/or the increased crankcase pressure was preventing the oil from properly draining back into the crankcase from the separator located in the air cleaner housing.
 The oil would pool up in there, and then a bump or turn would slop some oil over the edge of the hole down into the turbo whereupon the engine would get a slug of oil droplets fanned into its intake, resulting in hammering ignition and smoke.
 Regardless, the engine was not as tired as was thought.
 But the rest of the car sure was a mess.

 Meanwhile, our SDL had been rear-ended and needed to go into the body shop for repairs.
 But our designated backup family car, the Ebola Fishtank, was not running.
 And we had no other car with both an automatic transmission and a back seat.
-My wife won't drive a stick, and we have a baby.
+My wife wouldn't drive a stick, and we had a baby.
 It looked like we were going to have to rent a car.
 (Ugh.)
 But wait, here comes the Chicken Wagon to the rescue!
 The engine, though earmarked for a generator project, is still in the car and will remain so for a year or more.
 So I spent a week's spare time cleaning up the car and tinkering with it to make it work well, with the results you see here.
 Unfortunately I have no good 'before' pictures, but even so you can probably get the idea.
 The idea was to make driving it a nearly-pleasant experience for my wife for the week or two we needed a spare car, and to maybe learn some things on a sacrificial vehicle where mistakes would not be significant.
 In fact she ended up driving it for three weeks, and we got $300 in lieu of car rental from the insurance company.
 So this car was now effectively free if we allow $100 for the pirated tires.

 My wife is convinced that this car will never be parted out, and it may be that she is right.
 Only time will tell.
 The body is rust-free, except for a bit of surface rust in a couple of places.
 There is no rust in any of the hidden places where it can be a real problem.
 The body would be a good candidate for a restoration.
 Somebody with a good interior and drivetrain in a rustbucket might be able to make one very nice car out of two.
 But there are enough dents in the Chicken Wagon to make this a questionable project, and it really needs paint.
 I certainly don't know the answer.
 This would be an excellent first vehicle for our son, but he won't be needing one for sixteen more years.
 That seems like a long time to keep it around.